-There are many different types of yoga and we offer a range of classes including individual and small group classes to help you determine the optimal type of yoga for you.
+There are many different types of yoga and we offer a range of classes at our Stratford-upon-Avon centre, including individual and small group classes to help you determine the optimal type of yoga for you.

 Yoga can be beneficial during the perimenopause and menopause in numerous ways.
 Doing a regular yoga practice can reduce stress and anxiety.
 Some women find that their symptoms of the menopause, including hot flushes and fatigue, can improve.
 Yoga has the potential to improve physical and mental energy.
 Muscles are strengthened with regular practice which can reduce future risk of joint and muscle pains.
 Yoga has also been shown to improve cognitive function such as memory, attention and concentration.